rreece/markdown-memo/09-appendix-a.md

 ===============================================================================

 This is an appendix.
-You start it like any other section, except put the follow command first, before the section heading.
+You start it like any other section, except put the following command first, before the section heading.

     \appendix